marciof/Eon/specification/specification.md

 A [function](#function) that associates a `key` with a `value` in a `list` or `function`, and returns the new [list](#list) or [function](#function) respectively.

-If `key` already exists and isn't a positive integer, then its associated value becomes `value` in a [function](#function).
+If `key` already exists and isn't a positive integer, then its associated value becomes `value`.

-If `key` already exists and is a positive integer, then it displaces instead the existing key and all following integer keys, by incrementing them by one.
+If `key` already exists and is a positive integer, then it displaces instead the existing key and all following integer keys, incrementing them by one.

 ### Conditions